A quick but comprehensive list of the best coffee stocks to buy in 2021

 They have managed to keep the value of their stock growth over the past 6 months and, in January of this year, had a breakout moment -- the value of their stock increased by 10%.

-Selling at only $5 per share, this is definitely a penny stock.
-Investors should know though that as fun as it is to invest in something so fresh to the market and with so much potential, penny stocks are by nature highly volatile.
+Selling at only $5 per share at the time of writing this post, this is definitely a penny stock.
+Investors should know though that as fun as it is to invest in something so fresh to the market and with so much potential, penny stocks are by nature highly volatile and high risk.
 The company is definitely performing well but one needs to do proper research before investing large sums of money for the promise of future growth.

 6. Restaurant Brands International (NYSE: QSR)